 The rest of this paper reviews the current state of green computing data before diving into the analysis of the Powernet datasets.
-Along the way, it confirms or refutes a number of anecdotal observations, stressing the need for empirical data.
-The paper closes with guidelines for the design of future energy characterization studies.
+It builds a picture of where energy is going in computing systems and what the utilization looks like.
+Next, the paper discusses a number of data and methodology insights, and it closes with guidelines for the design of future energy characterization studies.